A comprehensive study of vector leptoquark with $U(1)_{B_3-L_2}$ on the $B$-meson and Muon g-2 anomalies: Model

 The interactions from Eq.(\ref{eq:L_U1}) also give rise to the effective coefficient~\cite{Angelescu:2018tyl}

 and contribute to $b \to c \ell \bar{\nu}_{\ell'}$.
 It becomes one solution for the $R_D$ and $R_{D^*}$ anomalies, and the $1\sigma$ region for $b \to c \tau {\overline{\nu}_\tau}$ requires

-{The RH couplings $x_R$ contribute to the Wilson coefficients $(C_S)'=(C_P)'$ thus are constrained by the $b\to s X$ data, which limits our explanation to the anomaly in $(g-2)_\mu$.
+\scp{The RH couplings $x_R$, combining with $x^{22}_L$ and $x^{32}_L$, contribute to the Wilson coefficients $(C_S)'=(C_P)'$, thus their magnitudes are bounded by the $B\to K\tau\mu$ and $B_s \to \mu\mu$ data, which hampers from generating large enough muon magnetic dipole for $(g-2)_\mu$ anomaly.
 Therefore, we are motivated to further extend our model.}